theheking/babs-rna-seq-2024/practical_overview/Week7_Alignment.md

 - Transcript level quantification
 - Intuitive mapping of reads across multiple transcripts
 - Results limited by the quality of transcript annotation (consider different species)
-- Cannot quantify SNPs or splice variants
+- Cannot quantify SNPs or exon inclusion
 - Limited to known transcripts, not novel